VWO FullStack comprises the following features:

 In a Feature Test, you can measure the impact of the feature on your user experience by tracking the metrics.

-With the A/B test, you can test the different algorithms, subscription flow, etc., which can be configured from the server.
+With the A/B test, you can test the different algorithms, subscription flow, etc., configured from the server.
 Here, a particular test's variations are rendered directly from the webserver and then premeditatedly sent to the visitors’ device.
 Implemented directly on the server, these tests allow you to run more complex tests, which may otherwise affect the user experience if run on the client-side.

 Using the A/B test in VWO, you can overcome issues associated with client-side A/B testing, such as flickering and security concerns with tag integration.